jcollado/rabbithole/docs/usage.rst

 ===

-Rabbit Hole is a command line tool that has been written as a lightweight alternative to logstash_ for the specific use case in which the *input* is *rabbitmq* and the *output* is a SQL database.
+Rabbit Hole is a command line tool that has been written as a lightweight alternative to logstash_ for the specific use case in which the *input* is an *amqp* server and the *output* is a SQL database.

 It can be executed from the command line like this::